willforsyth/willforsyth.github.io/dev/_posts/2017-03-17-how-not-to-launch-a-product.md

 comments: false
 category: ux
 description: |
- The story of (Name to come) its beginnings, how I approached the agile development and lean UX.
+ The journey starts with the wrong way to approach a product launch to a quick smaller delivery that we can test the market on.
+Using this method you could churn out a new idea every few months until something sticks.
 ---
-It began when I was selling an expensive item on Ebay.
-What I thought was expensive, an ipad air 2.
+It all began when I was selling an item on Ebay, my ipad air 2.
 I decided I didn't need it anymore and could do with the cash to buy a shed, (Ohh how things have changed).
-I listed it and got some bids, it sold for about the average price expected.
+I listed it and got some bids, it sold for about the average price.

 > I have lots of other items I want to sell but don't want to give some American giant all my money

 Then the charges began, £12 to PayPal, £27 to Ebay, the item that sold £270 resulted in £230 in my pocket.
 You have got to expect charges and everyone wants their cut but this seemed a bit excessive.
 I have lots of other items I want to sell but don't want to give some American giant all my money.
+What if you were selling a item for a few thousand?
+I could see how the charges can huge.
+So...

 ---

 ### The idea
-Only sell authentic items.
-No charges except for the payment except to pay pal.
+Sell items with no charges except for the payment to pay pal.
+Only sell authentic higher end items.
 Photography of item has to be on point.
 High personal customer service.
+Now as I found out this is not a hugely original idea but I would find a USP later.

 So what to do about it?
 I can write front end code that can now power the front and back end.
 I am a UX designer, so can plan, research and design the user experience.
 I can also do a bit of UI design so why not give this problem some thought.

-I decided to create a beast of an app that has a massive list of features and functionality.
+I decided to create a all singing and dancing app that has a massive list of features and functionality.
 So began the journey.

 ### Feature list
 I started out thinking of every possible feature that the user could want.
 Login, search products, product categories, post products, receive messages from users, take payment, authenticate users and their products.
 I don't even think this was the end of the list.